Measurement of the effective weak mixing angle in $p\bar{p}\rightarrow Z/\gamma^{*}\rightarrow e^{+}e^{-}$ events

-The weak mixing angle is extracted from the background-subtracted raw $A_{FB}$ spectrum in the regions $75<M_{ee}<115$~GeV for CC-CC and CC-EC events, and $81<M_{ee}<97$~GeV for EC-EC events by comparing the data to simulated $A_{FB}$ templates corresponding to different input values of $\stw$.
-The mass window for EC-EC events is narrower to take into account the different track reconstruction and energy measurement.
+The AFB distributions as a function of mass are obtained for CC-CC, CC-EC and EC-EC categories by summing the samples of specific solenoid and toroid magnet polarities, after weighting each by the integrated luminosity for the sample.
+This weighted combination provides cancellation of asymmetries due to variations in detector response and acceptance with $\eta_{\text{det}}$ and $p_T$.
+The weak mixing angle is extracted from the background-subtracted $A_{FB}$ spectrum in the regions $75<M_{ee}<115$~GeV for CC-CC and CC-EC events, and $81<M_{ee}<97$~GeV for EC-EC events by comparing the data to simulated $A_{FB}$ templates corresponding to different input values of $\stw$.
+The mass window for EC-EC events is narrower to take into account the differences in track reconstruction and energy measurement.
 The templates are obtained by reweighting $M_Z$ and $\cos\theta^*$ distributions at the generator level to different Born-level $\stw$ predictions.
 The $A_{FB}$ distribution is negligibly sensitive to the effect of QED final state radiation because most of these radiated photons are emitted co-linearly with the electron and are reconstructed as one single EM object by the detector.
-The background-subtracted raw $A_{FB}$ distribution and the {\sc pythia} prediction with the fitted $\stw$ are shown in Fig.~\ref{fig:rawAFB_cccc}.
+The background-subtracted $A_{FB}$ distribution and the {\sc pythia} prediction with the fitted $\stw$ are shown in Fig.~\ref{fig:rawAFB_cccc}.

 The results of the fits for different event categories, with statistical and systematic uncertainties, are listed in Table~\ref{tab:result_iia}.
-The uncertainties on $\stw$ are dominated by the data statistics.
-The systematic uncertainties due to the electron energy calibration and resolution smearing, the estimation of the backgrounds, the charge misidentification rate and the identification efficiency of electrons measured in the data and the MC are also dominated by the data statistics.
+The uncertainties on $\stw$ are dominated by the limited data sample.
+CC-EC events are the most sensitive to the weak mixing angle due to the larger variation of $A_{FB}$ with mass in that kinematic region.
+The systematic uncertainties due to the electron energy calibration and resolution smearing, the estimation of the backgrounds, the charge misidentification rate and the identification efficiency are also dominated by the limited data sample.
+We estimate the systematic uncertainty on the measured $\stw$ due to instrumental asymmetries that remain after combining the luminosity-weighted solenoid and toroid samples to be $\pm 0.00001$